Recovery is possible

 Anxiety and substance abuse often occur together.
 In some cases, people turn to alcohol or other substances to help them cope with anxiety symptoms.
 For others, substance use brings on anxiety.
 For people struggling with concurrent anxiety and substance addiction, research has shown that effectively treating one condition requires adequately addressing the other.

 The team at CHRC understands that treating substance addiction without addressing underlying anxiety will only provide temporary relief, at best.
-Our mental health treatment programs are designed to do both—we use evidence-based treatment methods and emphasize nutrition in our programs to rebalance the mind and body.
+Our mental health treatment programs are designed to do both—we use evidence-based treatment methods.

 Anxiety and Addiction